 - You can use this for your home furnishings, both inside and outside.

 By the name, only you can guess why this false cedar tree is famous.
 It is because the tree brings out a delicious fragrance that no other tree can.
-This tree is trendy in garden stores, where it is being sold as a part of decorations during Winters or any other season.

 They are native to California and western North America and display a cone shape.
-This tree is heat-resistant and can survive mostly all types of temperatures.

 Identification